peytoncordero/DRI25/command-line.md

 As humans, we are used to thinking of written texts with several layers that go from the words to different fonts, sizes, bold and cursive letters, etc. These characteristics are for the human interpretation of a text, as they help to understand information.

 For computers, however, text is something else.
 Text is merely the strings of *characters*.
 Characters are individual symbols that are represented by bytes to the computer.
+For example, in this image, we have a string of 5 characters.
+Characters are not only letters, but also symbols.

 ![A word is written colorfully.
 It says "Text!
 In simple plain lines and letters we see a mark that selects all "Text!" to annotate that that is a "string".
 Then, on the "x" it annotates "character".
 On the bottom you can read "character equals code unit" and "a code unit has a number of bites". ](/images/command-line/Text-computers.png "text")

+As English-speaking humans, we recognize here a word ("text") with an exclamation mark.
+The computer does not recognize a word, it looks at the string for code units.

 If we don't want to get our computer lost in translation when communicating with it, we need to contrast *word processors* and *text editors* and the kind of text these tools produce.
 In other words, we need a basic understanding of what happens on the computer side.